MonnXI/ZenShell/README.md

   ZenShell is a project of bash with custom commands and modules that you can install to do things
   like: brutforce a password, check a json file, get a wifi list, etc.

+## Exopod:
+  This is the package management tool for ZenShell.
+Exo for external and pod for support.
+  There are 2 kinds of packages on exopod: The registered ones that are in the code with a simple name and not registered packages that you need to enter a url every time you use it.
+Evry update we will be adding new registered packages.

 ## Usage:
   To use this script, run:
   ./zenshell.sh